ABRG-Models/morphologica/README.build.mac.md

 Armadillo is a library for matrix manipulation.
 The only place it's used in morphologica is within the Bezier curve code, morph::BezCurve.
-If your programs won't use that class, then you don't need Armadillo.
-It *is* required to compile all of morphologica's test programs.
+This code is used in the morph::HexGrid classes.
+If your programs won't use Bezier curve code, then you don't need Armadillo.
+It *is* required to compile many of morphologica's test programs though.

 Download a package - I downloaded armadillo-9.900.3.tar.xz, though older versions back to 8.400.0 should